 All people of reproductive age are faced with decisions regarding whether or when to bear a child.
 We trust each person to make the choice that is best for them and their unique situation.
 Our role is to be supportive, respectful and caring.

-Our female physicians and all-female medical and counseling staff provide warm, compassionate care in the quiet and secluded environment of our Boulder clinic.
+Our female physicians, along with our medical and counseling staff, provide warm, compassionate care in the quiet and secluded environment of our Boulder clinic.
 Confidentiality is a concern for many people.
 We understand this concern and protect the privacy of all our patients.

 Long-term birth control methods, such as IUDs or Nexplanon, are available on the day of your abortion appointment.
 Other methods of birth control are also available.
 Your counselor will discuss birth control options with you.